chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

 2. Start the bastion host instance
 3. Create a firewall rule that allows SSH (tcp/22) from the IAP service and add a network tag on `bastion`
 4. Create a firewall rule that allows traffic on HTTP (tcp/80) to any address and add a network tag on `juice-shop`
-5. Create a firewall rule that allows traffic on SSH (tcp/22) from `acme-mgmt-subnet` network address and add a network tag on `juice-shop`
+5. Create a firewall rule that allows traffic on SSH (tcp/22) from the `acme-mgmt-subnet` network address and add a network tag on `juice-shop`
 6. SSH to bastion host via IAP and `juice-shop` via `bastion`

 ## 1. Remove the overly permissive rules

 This task is very simple.
-You only need to the open-access firewall rules.
+You only need the open-access firewall rules.

 1. In the Cloud Console, navigate to **Menu** > **VPC Network** > **Firewall**
 2. Check the box next to the rule named `open-access`.